techwhizbang/bluecollar/README.md

 ## What does it do exactly?

 `bluecollar` simply runs alongside or within any current Clojure application.
-It takes any set of functions that exist in your application and can run them asynchronously, reliably, and of course distribute the work to any number of `bluecollar` server instances.
+It takes any set of functions that exist in your application and can run them asynchronously, reliably, and of course distribute the work to any number of `bluecollar` server instances. `bluecollar` is dependent on Redis as it's data structure store to perform both reliable queueing, and also stat tracking.

 ## Is it production ready?
 Yes!
 I'm currently running `bluecollar` in production for a mission critical application that processes <b>millions of records every day</b>.
 Yes, millions.